 Best Merrell hiking shoes

-best Merrell hiking shoe: Moab Low
+Merrell Moab 3 Low

 Main Benefits:

-This is Merrell's best selling hiking shoe.
+This is Merrell's best-selling hiking shoe.
 The low-cut Moab provides less ankle protection than the mid-cut boot above; however, I prefer the low-cut because it's lighter, less expensive, and works well as a "trail to town" shoe that you can wear on the trail and around town.
-[Pro Tip: The Moab Ventilator (non-waterproof) Low makes a decent trail shoe for desert day hikes.]
+[Pro Tip: The non-waterproof Moab Low makes a decent trail shoe for desert day hikes.]
 And the low cut offers a little more support, traction, and durability than a sneaker or gym shoe.
 Overall, the Moab III Low is not a strong choice for hardcore hikers and backpackers; however, it may be a good budget buy for the casual day hiker or hikers looking for an everyday outdoor shoe.

 Pros vs Cons: Merrell hiking boots and shoes

-That being said, a lot of people drink Budweiser—and a lot of hikers love their Merrells.
-The Merrell Moab is the best-selling hiking boot in the world, after all, and many Merrell lovers wouldn't consider buying any other brand.
 If you're looking for a hiking boot or hiking shoe that doesn't break the bank, this is probably your brand!
 That's especially true now the KEEN has raised its prices above the budget price point.
 Merrell is now the better value.

 Overall, these are the "best fits" and "best matches" for Merrell hiking boots and hiking shoes: